oracle/oci-grafana-metrics/docs/linuxoci.md

 ## Configure Grafana

 The next step is to configure the plugin.

+You can use a manual configuration or a programatic configuration.
+In case you want to use the datasource.yaml based plugin configuration you can refers to this document: [Data source configuration using yaml file](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/datasource_configuration.md)

 To find the IP address of the newly-created instance, navigate to Compute > Instances > [Your Instance].
 The Public IP address is listed under the Primary VNIC Information section.
 Connect to Grafana via port forward by running `ssh opc@[Instance Public IP] -L 3000:localhost:3000`.

 Navigate to the Grafana homepage at http://localhost:3000.